paketo-buildpacks/rfcs/accepted/0000-buildpack-set-env-vars-defaults.md

 {{Why are we doing this?
 What pain points does this resolve?
 What use cases does it support?
 What is the expected outcome?
 Use real, concrete examples to make your case!}}
+a mostly-prose explanation of why we should do this.

+## Detailed Explanation

 Some Paketo buildpacks set environment variables used to configure language ecosystem tooling.
 Often, buildpacks use the